Sewdohe/NeoCode/readme.md

 ## Community

 This project is actually growing!
 I'm stoked!!
-Lets chat about it and discuss it's furlture: https://discord.gg/9tZq3WrU4p
+Lets chat about it and discuss it's future: https://discord.gg/9tZq3WrU4p